CPD information

 Audits

-• An Audit of Medical Practice (CQI) Activity summary sheet (included with bpacnz audits as Appendix 1 or available on the RNZCGP website).
+2. An Audit of Medical Practice (CQI) Activity summary sheet (Appendix 1 in our audits or available on the RNZCGP website).

-Audits are also approved for the Inpractice recertification programme and can be entered under the audit section of the CPD summary section on the Inpractice website (www.inpractice.org.nz).
+bpacnz audits are approved for the Inpractice recertification programme and can be entered under the audit section of the CPD summary section on the Inpractice website (www.inpractice.org.nz).
 A copy of the audit data and a summary can be uploaded to the website.

 Peer group discussions